In this article, we will be learning more about the Korean flag, which at one point was a symbolic piece that represents

 In the initial version, the bars were black, but in some other versions, they have been varied shades of blue, usually a dark navy shade, but also bright blue for a brief period of time.
 Originally the blue in the yin-yang circle was also a darker shade, although interestingly enough, the red has remained mostly the same, though sometimes a little more muted in the shade.

-The white background remained, but the most notable change is that the lines of red and blue within the circle are much more simplified in the current South Korean flag than they were before 1910.
+The white background remained, but the most notable change is that the lines of red and blue within the circle are much more simplified in the current South Korean flag than before 1910.
 The circle also changed from having blue on the left and red on the right side to red on top and blue on the bottom in 1948.